 The most common questions I hear from startups are…

-- "How do I keep current users engaged?"
+- “What can I do I keep current users engaged?”

 - “How do I get existing users to refer new users?”

 Today, I’m going to introduce you to a framework that will you help answer these questions.

 It’s called, The Lean Marketing Framework (or Funnel) and you can start using it today to grow your business.

 The framework is broken up into five separate stages that we use to track the lifecycle of a user.
 Dave McClure famously coined these five stages, “Startup Metrics for Pirates,” or “AARRR” for short.
 It’s a clever little acronym to help you remember what each stage is and what order a user flows through them.

 The 5 Stages of The Lean Marketing Funnel

 It goes like this: Acquisition, Activation, Retention, Referral, and Revenue.